Sanitary Staff Resumes Work After Christmas Holidays - UrduPoint

 Sanitary Staff Resumes Work After Christmas Holidays

-After a three days break of Christmas holidays, the sanitary staff of Islamabad Metropolitan Corporation (IMC) has resumed its duties and started collecting garbage from the city

-ISLAMABAD, (UrduPoint / Pakistan Point News - 27th Dec, 2019 ) :After a three days break of Christmas holidays, the sanitary staff of Islamabad Metropolitan Corporation (IMC) has resumed its duties and started collecting garbage from the city.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 29th Dec, 2019 ) :After celebrating the Christmas day with religious fervor, the sanitary staff of Islamabad Metropolitan Corporation (IMC) has resumed its duties and started collecting garbage from the city.

-"About 70 per cent employees has joined the duties, today, after celebrating their religious festival for three days and would clear the city in next 48 hours, Director Sanitation," Sardar Khan Zimri told APP on Friday.
+"The drive has been initiated on war footing with special Instructions to the entire staff for the collection and removal of garbage from door to door be ensured in next 48 hours, Director Sanitation," Sardar Khan Zimri told APP.

-Extra machinery was also deputed in each sector of the city to ensure the removal of households waste and garbage from the surrounding areas at earliest, he added.
+Extra machinery was also deputed in each sector of the city to ensure, swift, prompt and efficient disposal of garbage dumps, he said, adding that, Assistant Commissioners and Magistrates have also been deputed to supervise the operation.
+"Concerned formations of CDA and IMC are collaborating with each other while whole process exercise is being supervised Islamabad Administration (ICT)," he added.

+Skips, garbage trolleys were being cleared from different parts of the city including sector I-9, I-10 and I-8 and others where collection of garbage remain suspended, while sweeping on different major roads was also being carried out simultaneously.
+Cleanliness and removal of garbage would continue till its complete clearance. zimri said.

+In addition to removal of backlog, Assistant Commissioners and magistrate have also been directed to take action against the elements involved in the littering and dumping of waste in the open areas particularly in the markets of the city, he added.

-The staff was also given Rs 10, 000 each as Christmas package, Zimri said.
+Answering a query, he said the staff was also given Rs 10, 000 each as Christmas Eid package.

-He urged the locals to extend full cooperation with the sanitation department and put garbage in dustbins placed over there instead of throwing it into open areas.
+He urged to locals to extend full cooperation with the sanitation department and put garbage in dustbins placed over there instead of throwing it into open areas.

 Meanwhile, the capital dwellers have complained about the off and on collection of household waste.